Edit Page

 Authenticators

-# fileRealmAuthenticator defines users credentials and roles in a simple yml file.
+# fileRealmAuthenticator defines user credentials and roles inline or in a simple YAML con-file.

 fileRealmAuthenticator: